miklevin/MikeLev.in/_posts/2025-06-27-timeless-stack-tech-hamster-wheel-ai.md

 AI-help and realized help on an `init.lua` was way easier than on a `.vimrc`.
 And Cursor came along forking VSCode, then Windsurf did too.
 And finally the writing is on the wall.
-I already hold my nose and lean into the strength of defaults — like using Jekyll over Hyde because it's the GitHub default — and so in the same sense, took up Cursor.
+I already hold my nose and lean into the strength of defaults — like using Jekyll over Hugo because it's the GitHub default — and so in the same sense, took up Cursor.
 VSCode and its forks are now okay because the Trojan horse gift has been taken, fumigated and used as a nice new home.